 - All students are encouraged to attend the photo shoot, but it is your choice to purchase the pictures.

-- We will be looking for volunteers for sewing, ushers, backstage helpers, etc.
+- We will be looking for volunteers for sewing, ushers, backstage helpers, class moms, etc.

 - Backstage helpers and front of house volunteers will be allowed to step into the theatre to watch during their child’s performance(s).